 Some good practices you can promote include:

 Correct retail ergonomics are key to promoting the good health of your employees.
-Your workers are your business's most valuable resource, and consistently ensuring they maintain the right ergonomics should be your top priority.
-When you put a premium on retail and grocery store employee safety, it not only improves your employees’ lives but the life of your business, too.
+Your workers are your business's most valuable resource, and consistently ensuring they keep up ergonomics best practices should be a priority.
+When you put a premium on retail and grocery store employee safety, it not only boosts your employees’ lives, but also the health of your business.

-To learn more about what kind of ergonomic equipment is available for your business, check out our ergonomics page!
+To learn more about what kind of ergonomic solutions are the best fit for your business, download our free guide below: